 First, we will briefly highlight some of the progress our team has made this year in several key areas.

 The stabilization of the currency in Brazil has been good for our LDCs and for Elektro.
-The Elektro team also has been working for operational efficiencies and the results of that are being reflected.
+The Elektro team also has been creating operational efficiencies and we are beginning to see the results of those.

 Our wholesale assets continue to be strong performers.

 We are making progress in the wholesale development area.
-We were able to get Cuiaba II and Riogas on the emergency list, which will help advance these projects more quickly.
-These plants, coupled with Elektro as the offtaker for the PPAs and the position of our pipelines and LDCs as gas suppliers, completes the circle and puts us in a strong position.
+We were able to get Cuiaba II and Riogas on the Brazilian government’s emergency list, which will help advance these projects more quickly.
+These plants, coupled with Elektro as the offtaker for the PPAs and the position of our pipelines and LDCs as gas suppliers, complete the integration of our asset network and put us in a strong position to develop merchant business opportunities.

-Direct sales in Argentina and Brazil are now organized.
+A market for direct sales in Argentina and Brazil is now emerging, creating the opportunity for additional commodity sales and an enhanced opportunity for EES-style outsourcing of energy assets and services.
 We have strong teams in place and are getting good market response for outsourcing of services.

-We have some victories on the regulatory front as well, including the Enargas hearing in Argentina and the advancement of the Brazil market’s deregulation.
+We have some victories on the regulatory front as well, including the Enargas hearing in Argentina and the advancement of the Brazilian market’s deregulation.

 Enron South America is enjoying great success, much of which we attribute to having a competitive regional network in place.
 ESA employees should be proud of our past achievements, and we have reason to be even more excited about the possibilities awaiting us.